 Concepts overview

-Codehooks.io simplifies and speed up API and microservice development by combining serverless JavaScript functions and fast Database persistence with a coherent and well documented API.
-Your application package is deployed to the secure Codehook serverless cloud.
+Codehooks.io simplifies and speed up system integration and API development by combining serverless JavaScript functions and fast Database persistence with a coherent and well documented API.
+Applications are easily deployed to the secure and scalable Codehook managed cloud.

-Forget about servers, databases, infrastrucure and protocols - just focus on what matters.
+Forget about cluttering servers, databases, infrastrucure and protocols - just focus on what matters.

 Codehooks includes these main features: